creidinger/aws_lambda_template.py/README.md

 # aws_lambda_template.py

-This Lamba function stores from data received from adepdev.com in DynamoDB
+This Template comes with optional Discord, Mailgun, and DynamoDB integrations.

 - [How to create a deployment package and add dependencies](https://docs.aws.amazon.com/lambda/latest/dg/python-package-create.html)